amatgil/Sis-mulador/README.md

 The code is incredibly self documenting (on purpose).

+I also use `transmute` a lot to interpret the bits into the way I want.
+Such is the way of low level code.

 # NOTE
 It assumes the input is wellformed.
 Do not feed it instuctions like